Legal Custody vs. Physical Custody:

-Following a divorce, child custody and visitation rights become some of the most contentious issues facing newly separated couples.
+During or after a divorce, child custody and visitation/parenting time rights become some of the most contentious issues facing newly separated or divorced couples.
 Oftentimes, parents are unsure which factors are used to determine their custody rights, which parent will be granted custody, and whether custody will be split between the two.
-At Tournour & Weiner in East Brunswick, NJ, our experienced attorneys can help you understand the differences of legal custody vs. physical custody, and closely examine your case, gather compulsory information, and defend your legal rights in the custody dispute.
+At Tournour Law in East Brunswick, NJ, child custody attorney Frank Tournour can help you understand the differences between legal custody vs. physical custody, closely examine your case, gather compulsory information, and defend your legal rights in the custody dispute.
 We strive to provide the best outcome for children, for easier transitions and growth.

 Understanding the Differences

 Following a divorce, the court typically prefers to award joint legal custody of a child or children, striving to keep both parents involved in the decisions and rearing.
 However, there are important differences between legal and physical custody, and parents may not be awarded both.
 A family court judge will determine which parent will be granted physical custody, or whether custody will be shared between the two households.

 Important life decisions such as education, a child’s medical care, religious affiliations, academic tutoring, and other serious choices will be made by a parent with legal custody.
 Following a divorce, it is not uncommon for parents to share legal custody, and work together in the decision-making process.
 With joint legal custody, decisions will continue to be made much in the same way as when the marriage was still intact.
 Even though legal custody may be split between the two parties, it is not uncommon for the primary caregiver to make some of these more pressing decisions.
 In this case, it is the responsibility of the parents to reach a common agreement on how these issues will be addressed.
 However, if both parties cannot come to an agreement, and a common understanding cannot be reached, a judge may grant sole legal custody to a single parent.